ivonunes/plumekit/docs/customise/client-scripts.md

 `@script` blocks use Plume's client script language: a small, declarative way to wire up page behaviour that compiles to plain JavaScript.
 This page is the language reference.
 For when to reach for scripts at all, see [Behaviour](behaviour.md).

+A script queries elements, declares variables and attaches event handlers:

 ```plume
 @script {
   let menu = page.query("#menu")